Corporate Governance

 - The Group retains an insurance broker and maintains appropriate insurance cover in respect of actions taken against Directors.
 The Group’s individual business units maintain insurance in respect of materials loss or claims against them and the risks they face.
 The types of cover and insured values are reviewed annually.

-- MAINTAIN THE BOARD AS A WELL-FUNCTIONING, BALANCED TEAM LED BY THE CHAIR
+- ESTABLISH AND MAINTAIN THE BOARD AS A WELL-FUNCTIONING, BALANCED TEAM LED BY THE CHAIR

-All of the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment and article 32 of the Company’s articles of association requires anyone who has been in office for three years without re appointment to seek re-election.
+Historically all Directors were subject to election by shareholders at the first Annual General Meeting after their appointment and article 32 of the Company’s articles of association requires anyone who has been in office for three years without re appointment to seek re-election.
+In line with the Code the Company has chosen to give shareholders the opportunity to vote for directors’ continuing appointment on an annual basis.

-In the past, the Company raised bond funds of £4m (at face value) from Chapters Group AG of which the Company’s Chairman, Jan-Hendrik Mohr, is also minority shareholder and CEO.
-In addition, Matthias Riechert was appointed to the Board.
-Matthias Riechert is founder owner and Managing Director of P&R Investment Management Limited, which is a sub advisor to Axxion SA.
-Axxion is a significant shareholder in the Company with 14.56% / 56,811,389 shares.
-Given their respective positions with Chapters Group and P&R Investment Management the Board does not consider Mr Mohr and Mr Riechert to be independent for the purposes of Principle 5 of the 2018 QCA Code.
+The Company’s Chair, Matthias Riechert, is founder owner and Managing Director of P&R Investment Management Limited, which is investment advisor to Axxion SA, the Investment Manager of the P&R Real Value alternative investment fund, which is a significant shareholder in the Company with 10.76% / 41,964,109 shares.
+Marc Maurer, Non-Executive Director, is COO of Chapters Group AG which is a significant shareholder in the Company with 26.57% / 103,634,908 shares (116,634,908 shares at 31 March 2025).
+Given their respective positions with P&R Investment Management and Chapters Group the Board does not consider Mr Riechert and Mr Maurer to be independent for the purposes of Principle 6 of the Code.

-To ensure transparency, disclosure, and independent oversight into matters relating to Chapters Group or Axxion’s investments in the Company, a sub-committee of the Board, excluding Mr Mohr and Mr Riechert is formed to make decisions regarding the Company’s bonds and any other relevant matters.
+To ensure transparency, disclosure, and independent oversight into matters relating to P&R Real Value or Chapters’ investments in the Company, a sub-committee of the Board, excluding Mr Riechert and Mr Maurer is formed to make decisions regarding any matters either shareholder would have an interest in.
 All other Non-Executive Directors are considered independent on the basis that they receive a fixed fee for their services, do not participate in any performance-related remuneration schemes, do not have any interest in a company share option scheme and have no material financial relationships with the Company.

 All Board members are required to review their affiliations, relationships, and business interests on an ongoing basis and report to the Board any matter which may compromise their objectivity or impartiality in decision-making or affect their independence.